fortunejs/fortune/README.md

 [![npm Version](https://img.shields.io/npm/v/fortune.svg?style=flat-square)](https://www.npmjs.com/package/fortune)
 [![License](https://img.shields.io/npm/l/fortune.svg?style=flat-square)](https://raw.githubusercontent.com/fortunejs/fortune/master/LICENSE)

-Fortune.js is a [database abstraction layer](https://en.wikipedia.org/wiki/Database_abstraction_layer) that implements common features for Node.js and web browsers.
-It provides an interface for databases, as well as relationships, inverse updates, referential integrity, which are built upon assumptions in the data model.
+Fortune.js is a [database abstraction layer](https://en.wikipedia.org/wiki/Database_abstraction_layer) that implements features on the application-level for Node.js and web browsers.
+It provides a common interface for databases, as well as relationships, inverse updates, referential integrity, which are built upon assumptions in the data model.

+It's particularly useful for:

+- Bi-directional relationships in any database.
+- Applications that may need to use different storage options.
+- Sharing the same data models on the server and client.

 [View the website](http://fortune.js.org) for documentation.
 Get it from `npm`: